-Every U.S. state has its own auto insurance laws and requirements.
-So does the District of Columbia, which has its own driving laws and its own Department of Motor Vehicles.
-In this article, we'll explore the insurance rules and regulations that apply to cars registered in D.C. and how they might affect drivers who are involved in a car accident.
+Every U.S. state has its own car insurance laws and requirements, and so does the District of Columbia, which has its own driving laws and its own Department of Motor Vehicles.
+In this article, we'll explore the insurance rules and regulations that apply to cars registered in D.C.—including the state's somewhat unique no-fault car insurance option—and how they might affect drivers who are involved in a car accident.

 Any motor vehicle registered and driven in Washington, D.C. must be insured for at least the following minimum types and amounts of coverage:

-The required coverage for uninsured/underinsured motorist accidents is $25,000 per person and $50,000 per accident in D.C.
+The required coverage for uninsured/underinsured motorist accidents In D.C. is $25,000 per person and $50,000 per accident for injuries, and $5,000 for vehicle damage.
 This coverage ensures that medical bills can still be paid even if one of the drivers involved in the accident did not have insurance or did not have enough insurance to cover everyone's injuries, property damage, or both.

-Washington, D.C. requires uninsured/underinsured motorist coverage for both personal injuries and property damage, which is unusual; most states that require this coverage only mandate it for personal injury costs.
+Washington, D.C.'s requirement of uninsured/underinsured motorist coverage for both accident injuries and property damage is unusual; most states that require this coverage only mandate it for injuries.
 (For more information, see Uninsured Motorist Car Insurance Coverage: The Basics and Underinsured Motorist Coverage: How It Works.